KxSystems/docs/docs/kb/ssl.md

 ### Versioned libraries

-Beginning with v4.1t 2022.03.25, Kdb+ will try to load versioned shared libraries for OpenSSL.
+Beginning with v4.1t 2022.03.25, kdb+ will try to load versioned shared libraries for OpenSSL.
 It will load the first library that it can locate from the lists below:

 === ":fontawesome-brands-linux: Linux"